google/pytype/pytype/tests/README.md

 ## Organization

-The tests in this directory are grouped into three logical buckets:
+The tests in this directory are grouped into four logical buckets:

 1. Target Independent Bucket: Tests of this kind live in the top level of this directory.
 They do not depend on any specific feature from the target's version.